Phantasy Star Online 2

 is a free-to-play online action role-playing game in the Phantasy Star series, developed and published by Sega.
-It was created as a successor to Phantasy Star Online and Phantasy Star Universe, Phantasy Star Online 2 features gameplay elements and aesthetics reminiscent of previous Phantasy Star games while incorporating a few unique twists on the formula.
+Created as a successor to Phantasy Star Online and Phantasy Star Universe, it features gameplay elements and aesthetics reminiscent of previous Phantasy Star games while incorporating a few unique twists on the formula.
 The first version was released for Windows in Japan in July 2012.